 Every day is a school day, and I’m always up to learn something new.

 Idleness has never been a strong suit of mine.
 I often wonder how I ever had time for a job with everything else that keeps me busy.

-We’ve got a hot tub ordered, and I know of no better way to chill than to be neck-deep in 102-degree water with a chilled beverage in hand.
+We’ve got a hot tub in our backyard, and I know of no better way to chill than to be neck-deep in 103-degree water with a chilled beverage in hand.

 How would you spend your extra 9 hours a day?
 If retired, what kinds of activities fill up your calendar?